 I scraped historic Forbes 400 data from many corners of the internet.
-You can find notes about the specific sources here.
+For notes about the specific sources, see Fix (2023b).
 Data for global billionaire wealth is from the Forbes real-time billionaire list.
 I've been keeping a daily archive of the list since October 2021.